Francisca-Rivera/Francisca-Rivera/README.md

 ### Front-end developer from Chile,

-- 🔭 I’m currently learning on JavaScript and Node.js
+- 🔭 I’m currently learning on JavaScript, Node.js and React.js
 - 🌟 I love learning new things
 - 💬 Ask me about ...
 - 📫 How to reach me: franda.chi@gmail.com